ABHISHEKVISHWAKARMA80/Movie-Rating-Prediction/README.md

 I have train the model using given data and created a movie review sentiment analysis model.

-The data consist of three files:
+The data consist of two files:

-Train.csv - the training set consists of both review and sentiment pos/neg Test.csv - the test set consists of only reviews
+Train.csv - the training set consists of both review and sentiment pos/neg

+Test.csv - the test set consists of only reviews

-MovieReview.csv is the final predicted review by the model.
+MovieReview.csv is the final predicted review.

 I have used the concepts and techniques of NLP for classification (multinomial Naive Bayes classifier).